aileen-byte/Team14/personal statements/Jeshmeera.md

 Aileen as implementation lead, acted as a co-author in this section, making small but essential alterations to the module to ensure correct functionality.

+Through implementing the Hazard Unit, I developed a clearer understanding of how data and control hazards arise in a pipelined design, how load-use dependencies must be resolved with precise timing, and how stalls and flushes work together to preserve correct execution.

+Although this section stood out as one of the more challenging concepts I had to implement, it proved to be an essential learning experience that strengthened my understanding of hazard handling from the textbook and solidified my SystemVerilog skills.

 ## Forwarding Unit

 ## Testing